-In addition to the protected area network, the ZVBP is also being implemented in 21 wards that are directly participating in the establishment of Community Wildlife Conservancies (CWCs) in Hurungwe, Mbire and Muzarabani.
-These wards were selected based on their location in relation to protected areas, existence of important wildlife concentration sites, wildlife seasonal migration corridors and proximity to selected CWCs (wards that are sharing a boundary with a CWC), and conservation challenges hotspots.
+The ZVBP is also being implemented in 21 in Muzarabani there are 13 project wards (Mavhuradonha- Wards 5, 6, 7, 8, 9, 10, 13, 17, 19, 20, 27, 28, 29).
+These wards were selected based on their location in relation to protected areas, existence of important wildlife concentration sites, wildlife seasonal migration corridors and proximity to selected CWCs (Wards that are sharing a boundary with a CWC), and conservation challenges hotspots.
 The communities were identified as highly interested and committed towards sustainable wildlife management during the development of the project and during the project baseline survey.
-The selected wards were also identified as areas where there is urgent need to address challenges of poaching, IWT, HWC, deforestation, and climate change consequences through sustainable livelihoods options.
-The project area has a population of 131,012 (65, 144 Male; 65, 868 Female) and 29,056 Households.
-From the project baseline survey conducted in 2019, Mbire has 5 wards that are directly connected to the selected CWCs (Karinyanga - Wards 4 and 12; Kanyurira/Masoka - Wards 2 and 11; Mbire North - Wards 1, 2 and 11).
-For Hurungwe there are 3 wards directly participating (Pfundundu - Ward 7, Nyaodza Ward 261; Mukwichi - Wards 8 and 9).
-In Muzarabani there are 13 participating wards (Mavhuradonha- Wards 5, 6, 7, 8, 9, 10, 13, 17, 19, 20, 27, 28, 29).
+The selected Wards were also identified as areas where there is urgent need to address challenges of poaching, IWT, HWC, deforestation, and climate change consequences through sustainable livelihoods options.